ant31/achemy/README.md

 # Achemy Documentation

-Achemy is an asynchronous Python library that simplifies database interactions by providing an Active Record pattern implementation built on SQLAlchemy 2.0+.
-It focuses on async operations, automatic session management, and seamless Pydantic integration for ease of use.
+Achemy is an asynchronous Python library that serves as a toolkit for SQLAlchemy 2.0+, designed to streamline database interactions and promote best practices like the Repository pattern.
+It provides a powerful base model, a fluent query-building interface, and seamless Pydantic integration.

 ## Features

+-   **Repository Pattern Support**: A clean separation of data models from query logic (`QueryMixin`) encourages robust and testable data access layers.
--   **Active Record Pattern**: Intuitive, model-centric methods for database operations (`User.all()`, `user.save()`).
+-   **Fluent Query Interface**: Chainable, model-centric methods for building complex queries (`User.select().where(...)`).
--   **Async First**: Built for modern asynchronous applications with `async/await`.
+-   **Async First**: Built from the ground up for modern asynchronous applications with `async/await`.
--   **Explicit Session Management**: Achemy enforces safe, explicit session and transaction handling, preventing common performance and data integrity pitfalls.
+-   **Explicit Session Management**: Achemy enforces safe, explicit session and transaction handling via SQLAlchemy's Unit of Work pattern.
--   **Pydantic Integration**: Automatically generate Pydantic schemas from your SQLAlchemy models for API validation and serialization.
+-   **Pydantic Integration**: Automatically generate Pydantic schemas from your SQLAlchemy models for rapid prototyping.
 -   **Bulk Operations**: Efficiently insert large numbers of records with support for conflict resolution.
--   **Helpful Mixins**: Common patterns like UUID primary keys and timestamp tracking are available as simple mixins.
+-   **Helpful Mixins**: Common patterns like UUID primary keys (`PKMixin`) and timestamp tracking (`UpdateMixin`) are available as simple mixins.

 ## Installation